jjvanzon/Circular-Language-Spec/spec/system-interfaces/connectors-and-connections.md

 ![](images/4.%20Connectors%20&%20Connections.038.png)

 The symbol is directly connected to the target object.
 It stores the __ID__ of the target object and refers to it directly, without executing a __Get__ on each consult.
 The outward directed connection may have been established through access to a __Set__ command, but that call is history.
-The connection does not have to pass through to the insides of another object.
+The connection might not have to pass through to the insides of another object.
 Outward connections are called __Set__ connections.
 However, the __Set__ action is history and all that matters is the result, not how it was established.

 Passing through to the inside of another object requires the __Get__ command of the target symbol to be executed.